looker-open-source/actions/docs/action_api.md

 Authorization: Token token="abcdefg123456789"
 ```

 Each individual action can also specify additional options or credentials as part of its `params`.
-This is useful if you need different authorization tokens for each action.
+This is useful if you need different secrets or global configurations for each action.